Kandalos/appdy-references/README.md

 ```

-### Step 5: Verification
+### Step 5: Verification & Express Install

-Once the installation finishes, navigate to server-ip-address:9191 and install Controller using the GUI
+Once the installation finishes, navigate to ```server-ip-address:9191``` and install Controller using the GUI.

 ---